 The Symposia will be assigned premium meeting space at the venue, serving as the key pillars for assembly of the scientific program.
-Proposals addressing the meeting theme, “Empowering local institutions to set the agenda for the elimination of vector-borne diseases” are highly welcome.
+Proposals addressing the meeting theme, “Reorienting vector surveillance and management in the context of emerging threats” are highly welcome.
 Nevertheless, any timely and related subject of broad interest will be considered.
 We also hope to receive proposals that fall under the conference's broad thematic areas.

 Symposia are limited to a maximum of 2-hour sessions.
 The organizers of a given symposia symposium will consider 3-5 talks, each 15 minutes in length, followed by a 15-30 minutes period for synthesis, summary, and discussions.
 Symposia will be live sessions.
 However, additional changes in format will be communicated.